mircobe87/split/README.md

 ## Notes
 - The source file will left intact after the splitting proces.
 - Every time `split.py` runs, a new output directory will be created in the current working directory.
 The name for output directory follows this pattern `^out_[0-9]+$`.
+If a destination folder is specified, that folder will be used instead.
 - After the plitting of all the tracks, the volume of each one is normalized.